-A man who achieved staggering success before being shunned as uncool, out of touch and irrelevant.
-Only to suddenly gain respect from an unlikely source of hugely credible hip hop acts.
-Yet never rose to either the praise or criticism and went off to pursue his own agenda, making his last record an album of Motown covers specifically because they were songs that he loved as a child.
+Yet this is a man who achieved staggering success before being shunned as uncool, out of touch and irrelevant - only to suddenly gain respect from an unlikely source of hugely credible hip hop acts.
+Yet also a man who never rose to either the praise or criticism, simply pursuing his own agenda, making his last record an album of Motown covers, specifically because they were songs that he loved as a child.

 We can only assume that the reason for Collin's constant rejection by snobs of music is because they're scared.
-Terrified of his briliance and artistry, the bones that make him one of the best songwriters for generations.
+Terrified of his brilliance and artistry, the ingredients that make him one of the best songwriters for generations.

-In a ShortList interview, no lesser figure than KISS frontman Paul Stanley said of Against All Odds: "It's all emotion, and it's all vulnerability and in that track he... eviscerates himself.
+In a ShortList interview, the unlikely figure of KISS frontman Paul Stanley said of Against All Odds: "It's all emotion, and it's all vulnerability and in that track he... eviscerates himself.
 It's pretty stunning in how he just tears himself open.
 That kind of desperate vulnerability... to be able to pull that off is terrific.
 The song ends beautifully and I love it.
 There's always grander songs or more heroic songs but sometimes the most difficult thing is to reveal the self."

 Collins is an intensely honest, and open songwriter.
-Debut solo album Face Value contains two more songs of this ilk in the form of the beautiful If Leaving Me Is Easy and, of course, In The Air Tonight - a song so open that Collins improvised the lyrics, saying "That frightens me a bit, but I'm quite proud of the fact that I sang 99.9 percent of those lyrics spontaneously."
+Debut solo album Face Value contains two more songs of this ilk in the form of the beautiful If Leaving Me Is Easy and, of course, In The Air Tonight - a song that is such an insight into his emotions that Collins actually improvised the lyrics, saying "That frightens me a bit, but I'm quite proud of the fact that I sang 99.9 percent of those lyrics spontaneously."

 As an artist he's often accused of being 'middle of the road', critics attacking his smooth production and lack of edge.
 Yet how many middle of the road artists can you name that write ten minute-long concept songs about the railway workers of the 19th Century and put them at track three on their album (Driving The Last Spike from Genesis' We Can't Dance)?